Section 21 – Junior And Teen Fair

 1. School project of your choice.

-3. Decorate a hat with the fair theme.
+3. Decorate a hat with the fair theme (Seed to Table).

-4. Using a Rice Krispy recipe, create a wagon.
+4. Using a Rice Krispy recipe, create a wagon on a paper plate or foil pie plate.
+Attach your recipe to your plate

 6. Make a kite.